saikrishnabudi/saikrishnabudi/README.md

 # 💫 About Me:
-Passionate data scientist and machine learning enthusiast with a love for turning raw data into actionable insights.
+Passionate Data scientist and machine learning enthusiast with a love for turning raw data into actionable insights.
 Proficient in Python, R, and SQL, I specialize in leveraging AI models for impactful solutions.

 ## 🌐 Socials: